sowinmar/sample_app/README.md

 # Ruby on Rails Tutorial sample application

-This is the sample application for the
-[*Ruby on Rails Tutorial:
+This is an app based on the sample application for the [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](https://www.michaelhartl.com/).

+It is being further developed by Marek Sowiński so to include some new features independent of the version from the tutorial.

 ## License